-Qualities of work presented by high-performing students Characterised by a sophisticated interpretation of the monologue a thorough knowledge of the monologue, the associated scene and the whole playscript, with evidence that the student had applied ideas in their interpretation based on findings from extensive: direct research; for example, researching the play or playwright indirect research; for example, researching associated times, settings, themes or ideas a strong and clearly articulated/demonstrated directorial/design vision for the interpretation a strong correlation between the interpretation of the monologue and its context(s), including those within the scene and the greater play the context chosen by the student being clear, appropriate and articulated consistently across the Framing Statement, performance/presentation and responses to question(s) a high-level understanding of the intended meanings of the playwright a thorough, detailed and well-considered application of stagecraft, directorial or design choices strong understanding and application of theatrical style(s) a high level of skill in the application of the theatrical style(s), consistently demonstrated across the three stages of the examination through directorial/design choices and the way that ideas gleaned from research were realised in the performance/presentation clearly evident application of directorial/design decisions in the performance/presentation ideas and choices demonstrated in the performance/presentation being highly consistent with the interpretation outlined in the Framing Statement high-level use of theatrical terminology and expressions consistent and sophisticated use of theatrical terminology and expressions across all three stages of the examination a strong awareness of the relationship between stagecraft and the audience for Acting/Direction students, creation and maintenance of a sophisticated and effective interrelationship between acting, direction and design; for example, through directorial choices such as blocking, movement, use of performance and expressive skills, and choices relating to how costume, make-up, props, set pieces and/or sound were used to enhance their interpretation of the monologue in performance for Design students, explanations in their presentation of how their design choices would enable the actor to create and maintain sophisticated and effective interrelationships between acting, direction, design and audience.
-For example, references to qualities of materials such as weight or flow, the shape, height or placement of set pieces, manipulation of props, intended effect/impact of make-up techniques or colours, textures etc.
+Qualities of work presented by high-performing students Characterised by a sophisticated interpretation of the monologue a thorough knowledge of the monologue, the associated scene and the whole playscript, with evidence that the student had applied ideas in their interpretation based on findings from extensive: direct research, for example, researching the contexts of the play or the playwright indirect research, for example, researching associated times, settings, themes or ideas a strong and clearly articulated/demonstrated directorial/design concept for the interpretation a strong correlation between the interpretation of the monologue and its context(s), including those within the scene and the greater play the context chosen by the student being clear, appropriate and articulated consistently across the Framing Statement, performance/presentation and responses to question(s) a high-level understanding of the intended meanings of the playwright well-considered application of stagecraft, directorial or design choices that is informed by the intentions of the playwright/the intended meanings of the playscript strong understanding and application of theatrical style(s) a high level of skill in the application of the theatrical style(s), consistently demonstrated across the three stages of the examination through directorial/design choices and the way that research into the theatrical style(s) and its conventions has informed the performance/presentation clearly evident application of acting/directorial/design decisions in the performance/presentation ideas and choices demonstrated in the performance/presentation being highly consistent with the interpretation outlined in the Framing Statement.
+The decisions take into account aspects such as the themes and subtext of the monologue/play, a sense of audience, use of the space, and the interrelationships between the monologue, the scene and the whole playscript high-level use of theatrical terminology and expressions consistent and sophisticated use of theatrical terminology and expressions throughout the examination

+Qualities of work presented by high-performing students Characterised by a strong awareness of the relationship between stagecraft and the audience for Acting and Direction students, creation and maintenance of a sophisticated and effective interrelationship between acting, direction and design, with an awareness of audience.
+For example, through directorial choices such as blocking, movement, use of performance and expressive skills, and choices relating to how costume, make-up, props, set pieces and/or sound were used to enhance their interpretation of the monologue in performance for Design students, explanations in their presentation of how their design choices would enable the actor to create and maintain sophisticated and effective interrelationships between acting, direction, design and audience.
+For example, references to qualities of materials such as weight or flow, the shape, height or placement of set pieces, manipulation of props, intended effect/impact of make-up techniques or colours, textures, etc.